uqzzhao/dat2segy_jl/README.md

-# dat2segy_jl
+# dat2segy
-JLU .dat file to SEG-Y file converter
+Data format conversion from .dat to SEG-Y format